Research Foundation for Alpine and Subalpine Environments

 The Research Foundation for Alpine and Subalpine Environments (RFASE) was founded in 2001 with the objectives of collecting, transmitting and exchanging scientific knowledge of alpine and subalpine landscapes through research and teaching.
 The focus is on the abiotic components of the landscape, with links to vegetation and human activity.

 Geomorphology and sedimentology take a central position in our research, which started with geomorpholocal mapping by the University of Amsterdam in the State of Vorarlberg, Austria, in the mid-1950s.
-Topics of special interest are: multi-level digital geomorphological mappinggeodiversity & geoconservation, and the relations between landscape and vegetation.
+Topics of special interest are: multi-level digital geomorphological mapping, geodiversity & geoconservation, and the relations between the abiotic landscape and vegetation.

-A recent development is the study of the landscape formed during the Late Glacial Maximum in Upper Swabia (Germany).
-A paper is expected to be published soon.
-Updates will be provided on this site.
+A recent development is the study of the landscape formed during the Last Glacial Maximum (LGM) in Upper Swabia (Germany).

 NEW PUBLICATION on nature conservation in Upper Swabia (southern Germany), co-authored by Mat De Jong: Der Waldburgrücken – ein einzigartiges Archiv der würmeiszeitlichen Naturgeschichte Oberschwabens.
+It is published in the Jahresheft 2024 of the Bund Naturschutz Oberschwaben e.V.
+(BNO).
 A copy is available via info@rfase.org

 NEW PUBLICATION on age dating of landforms, by RFASE and co-authors: 10Be age datings of Late Würmian erratics from Vorarlberg (Austria) and southern Germany. https://www.inatura.at/forschung-online/ForschOn_2023_106_0001-0008.pdf